-Ukraine's new prime minister Arseniy Yatsenyuk told the Associated Press he would like a special task force established to discuss Crimea's status.
+Ukraine's new prime minister Arseniy Yatsenyuk told the Associated Press in an interview Wednesday that he would like a special task force established to discuss Crimea's status.

 "Crimea is, was, and will be an integral part of the state of Ukraine.
 We believe that we need to establish a task force to establish what kind of additional autonomy Crimea could get."